Afghanistan_Returnees-from-Pakistan

 Is aid reaching the people who need it?

 Yes.
 UNHCR is distributing relief items like cooking sets, blankets and hygiene supplies to Afghan families.
 Our teams are also providing shelter support and cash assistance so the most vulnerable families can purchase their basic needs.
-These supplies have helped people to survive but competing humanitarian needs and huge number of arrivals makes for a grim winter and a difficult time ahead.
+These supplies have helped people to survive but competing humanitarian needs and huge number of arrivals makes for a difficult time ahead.

 What is UNHCR doing to help?